troytolhurst/web_server_databases/01_internet/02_traceroute_bite.md

 To get a bit closer to computers, let's take a look at a diagram of a network:

 ![A network, maybe a telephone network.
-It has four exchange nodes linked together with two or three nodes coming off of them](../resources/network-1.excalidraw.png)
+It has four big exchange nodes linked together with multiple wires and two or three smaller nodes coming off each exchange node with one wire](../resources/network-1.excalidraw.png)

-Imagine the smaller nodes as individual telephones, and the big nodes as telephone exchanges.
+Imagine the smaller nodes (labelled with a letter followed by a number) as individual telephones, and the big nodes (labelled with a letter followed by X) as telephone exchanges.
 The people running these exchanges take calls from their small nodes and try to get them routed to where they want to go.